sosolol/zip.tool.download/READ_ME.txt

 This is a private project made by z.es (https://discord.com/users/728711900841377832), read below on how to run.
-	(The source code should automatically update when Zip-MultiTool.exe is ran)
+	(The source code should automatically update when ziptools.exe is ran)

 If the tool isn't running: